 So playing host to Wyoming on Monday will cost the Cougs $50,000, not $70,000, in CBI fees.

 Still, if WSU is able to draw a good-sized crowd on Monday, hosting the game and breaking even is inherently doable, (granted, that might be a big "if" given the smallish attendance numbers this year for basketball).
-So what if WSU draws a really good-sized crowd -- could the Cougs even turn a profit?
-Given past years' participants in the CBI, it seems unlikely.
+But what if WSU draws a really good-sized crowd -- could the Cougs even turn a profit?
+Given how past years' hosting participants in the CBI have fared, it seems unlikely.
 But maybe.
 It depends on the crowd.
 And again, the game will not be televised.

 AND WHILE WE'RE at it, let's start thinking ahead on the CBI bracket, too.